 Here in Northern California, you do need to watch out for a couple poisonous amanitas that look sorta similar, notably A. smithiana and A. silvicola.
 Amanita expert Debbie Viess notes that the ring around the stalk of a matsutake points upwards, not down as it would with an amanita, and that matsutakes are way more firm than any amanita.
 “Matsie buttons are so hard that they can squeak when cut,” Viess notes.
 Just to be safe, look over every mushroom you bring home before eating — even experienced shroomers can accidentally pick an “off” one, and with some amanitas, that mistake can be, well, costly…

 When it comes to cooking matsutakes, Japanese cooks are the undisputed masters.
 Most of what I know about this mushroom is from researching Japanese methods and recipes.
-The Japanese revere matsutake, and treat them like the special ingredients they are, although I am certain the Koreans and Chinese do, too.
+The Japanese revere matsutake, which means “pine mushroom,” and treat them like the special ingredients they are, although I am certain the Koreans and Chinese do, too.
 If you know of any Korean or Chinese matsutake recipes, please share!

 The Japanese have a few rules when cooking matsutake: